bb9rj/roblox_optimizer/README.md

 ## Installation

-1. Save the script as:
+1. Save the script
-   RobloxOptimizer.ps1

 2. You can run it by right-clicking:
    Run with PowerShell

-3. If your system has script execution restrictions, you may need to run: powershell -ExecutionPolicy Bypass -File "C:\Path\To\RobloxOptimizer.ps1"
+3. If your system has script execution restrictions, you may need to run: powershell -ExecutionPolicy Bypass -File "C:\Path\To\Script_Name.ps1"

    Example:
-   powershell -ExecutionPolicy Bypass -File "C:\Users\Computer\Documents\Roblox\Helpers\roblox_optimizer_2.ps1"
+   powershell -ExecutionPolicy Bypass -File "C:\Users\Computer\Documents\Roblox\Helpers\Script_Name.ps1"

 4. A tray icon will appear.
    Right-click it to access settings.